Kastureema/tic-tac-toe/README.md

 - implementing immutability using array slice() method
 - assigning a key to a list
 - use of array map() method to transform one array into another

+Deployment: Deployed and setup the website using github pages